CESNET/simplesamlphp-module-campusmultiauth/README.md

 ## Login page configuration

 The second part of the configuration is setting up the login page itself.
-While doing that, it's highly recommended to follow our suggestions (***TODO link***).
+While doing that, it's highly recommended to follow [our suggestions (Czech only)](https://github.com/CESNET/simplesamlphp-module-campusmultiauth/wiki/Konfigura%C4%8Dn%C3%AD-doporu%C4%8Den%C3%AD).
 To configure the login page, you need to create a new configuration file `module_campusmultiauth.php`.
 In this module, there is an example configuration available at `config-templates/module_campusmultiauth.php`.
 In configuration file, there are following options available:

 `css_framework` - if set to `muni_jvs`, the login page displays in MUNI framework.
 Otherwise, Bootstrap 5 is used.